 The sword was not a simple weapon used in war, but was surrounded by a very prominent symbolism.
 Both in the Christian and Muslim tradition.
 For the kings and nobles of Christianity who fought against the Muslim, the sword symbolized the cross of Christ (crossing the hilt with the edge).
 While for the Muslims it is said that the semicircular shape of their sabers represented the half moon, and that therefore the sword itself symbolized the sacred weapon of Islam: the weapon of Allah.

 Salaheddîn Eyûbîen, better known in the Western world as Saladin, is the most outstanding historical figure with whom the Cimitarra is associated.
 This character born in what is now Iraq, was the most important Muslim general of the Middle East in the second half of the twelfth century.

-He was protagonist of the wars of religion between Christians and Muslims for the dominion in the Holy Land, highlighting his victory against the Christians in the Battle of Hattin, a fact that opened the doors for the conquest of Jerusalem.
-After being known the fact by the Christians, the man who was at the head of the Church at that time, Pope Urban III called all the Christian kings to a new campaign against the Muslims, the third crusade.
+He was protagonist of the wars of religion between Christians and Muslims for the dominion in the Holy Land, highlighting his victory against the Christians in the Battle of Hattin.
+A fact that opened the doors for the conquest of Jerusalem.
+After being known the fact by the Christians, the man who was at the head of the Church at that time, Pope Urban III, summoned all the Christian kings to a new campaign against the Muslims: The third crusade.

 It was at this time when the figure of Richard of England, who later would be nicknamed "Heart of Lion", took center stage.
-The scimitar is a legendary sword that, in addition to Saladin, has been associated with other characters such as Sandokan, a pirate originally from Southeast Asia and the protagonist of innumerable adventures against the British.
-Sinbad the sailor also always used his scimitar sword
+The Cimitarra is a legendary sword that, in addition to Saladin, has been associated with other characters such as Sandokan, a pirate originally from Southeast Asia and the protagonist of innumerable adventures against the British.
+Sinbad the Mariner also always used his Scimitar sword.